vruusmann/openscoring.io/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 keywords: scikit-learn tpot sklearn2pmml data-categorical automl
 ---

-[TPOT](http://epistasislab.github.io/tpot/) is an automated machine learning (AutoML) tool that builds classification and regression models using genetic programming.
+[TPOT](http://epistasislab.github.io/tpot/) is an AutoML tool that builds classification and regression models using genetic programming.

 The main promise of AutoML is to eliminate data scientist from the ML/AI loop.
 An AutoML tool loads a dataset, and then assembles and evaluates a large number of pipelines trying to locate the global optimum.